There will be no final exam in this course.

 You are given a budget of 3 buffer days that you can spend as you see fit over the course of the semester to mitigate these late penalties.
 When you turn in your assignment, the due time will be subracted from the turnin time and you will be charged a buffer day for each 24 hour period or fraction thereof in this difference.
 Once your three buffer days are used up, late penalties will apply.
 You may choose to apply late penalties to an early project while you still have buffer days in order to save buffer days for a later project, but you must inform us when you turn in your project that you wish to do so.

 Exceptions to these policies will be given only in unusual circumstances and only in advance.

 There may be a small number of homework sets that will test your in-depth understanding of topics covered topics.
 You must work on the homework sets individually.

 You are responsible for all material discussed in class, posted on the web site, and sent to the class email list.
 In particular, you are responsible for insuring that the TA has a valid email address for you, for reading your email daily, and for insuring that your mailbox does not overflow.
 You are responsible for following the course policies on collaboration and cooperation.
 You must provide at least two weeks advance notice to the instructor for any forseeable situation requiring special consideration from the instructor (e.g. religious holiday conflicts; disability accomodations, etc.)

 As in all classes at UT, you are expected to abide by University standards of academic integrity.
 Please be sure you are familiar with these standards, and if you have questions about how they apply in this course, please ask the instructor before taking any questionable actions.

-Sept 13, 2013 -- Last day to add a course.
-Last day to drop a course for a possible refund.
+Feb 1, 2017 -- Last day to add a course or to drop a course for a possible refund.

 The Dean may grant exceptions to these deadlines for substantiated non-academic reasons.